From our Free Quilt Block Pattern Library

 The Crystal Star quilt block is yet another variation on the Sawtooth Star—this time a square in a square is added to the center for interest.

-We'll use the connector corners technique for the center and Flying Geese.
+We use the Connector or Folded Corners technique for the center and Flying Geese.
 Add four more cut squares and that's all there is to it.
-No special tools.
-No special rulers.
-All you need are your basic quilting supplies.

 All will be crystal clear as you follow along in the tutorial.
-Let's get started!

 All seams are 1/4".